RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Further, if there does seem to be a stronger connection among musicians when listening to music, we can speculate that the training in and knowledge of music is a large contributing factor to this idea.

 So what does this have to do with drummers making faces?
-Well, body language and facial expressions play a massive role in nonverbal communication.
+Well, according to the University of Texas, Permian Basin, body language and facial expressions play a massive role in nonverbal communication.

 If drummers are experiencing a deep emotional connection to the music they are playing, it only makes sense that they would be communicating those feelings through their body movements and facial expressions.